sparshyadav/TypeScript/README.md

 * Define both Numeric and String enums in TypeScript.
 Then, create a function that accepts either a numeric or a string enum value and logs a specific message based on the enum value.
 Implement the function and demonstrate its usage.
 * Create a Calculator function that takes an enum value (Add, Subtract, Multiply, Divide) and two numbers, then performs the corresponding operation.

+**Functions**
+* Write a function that accepts a string and a boolean.
+If the boolean is true, the function should return an object containing the string and its length.
+If the boolean is false, it should return just the length of the string.
+Ensure the function enforces proper type safety with TypeScript.
+* Write a function that:
+1. Requires a title parameter.
+2. Optionally accepts a subtitle.
+3. Defaults the author parameter to "Anonymous".
+4. Accepts an arbitrary number of tags using rest parameters.
+    - The function should return a formatted string based on the input.